 Question

 As for [Points to be Noted] 9) on page 9, "4.
 Scope of 'Examinations and Diagnostic Imaging' to be borne by the Company," the current situation is that the costs of examinations and diagnostic imaging at medical institutions other than the site of the clinical trial are borne by the patient (insurance benefit), even if they are within the "clinical trial period.
-Does this commentary mean that the costs of tests and diagnostic imaging at other institutions must be divided between the company's share and insurance benefits if they are within the "clinical trial period"?
+Does this Explanation mean that the costs of tests and diagnostic imaging at other institutions must also be borne by the company or paid by insurance if they are within the "clinical trial period"?

 The uninsured combined medical care reimbursement system is only applicable when the sponsor has concluded a contract as the medical institution conducting the clinical trial.
 Therefore, as you understand, the costs of examination and diagnostic imaging at a medical institution unrelated to the implementation of the clinical trial are covered by insurance even during the clinical trial period.